jtibaquira/nsearch/Readme.md

-# Script to search into de NSE databases
+# Script to search into the NSE databases

+## Description
+#### nse script search is a minimal script to help find a diferentes script into the nse database file

 ## Help Menu